ryandemattia/TradingAI/README.md

 THE SETUP:

 First create a folder and cd into via the command line, then you will want to make a python virtual environment.
-Once that is done you can "git clone https://github.com/nickwilliamsnewby/cryptochronolonic.git " cd in and do git checkout latest.
+Once that is done you can "git clone https://github.com/nickwilliamsnewby/cryptochronolonic.git " cd in and do git checkout latest-c9.
 Then run pip install -r requirements.txt and then cd .. back out of the folder. then you also need to clone neat-python (https://github.com/nickwilliamsnewby/neat-python.git) cd into it and do a "git checkout python3-rnn-fix" before running "python setup.py build", followed by "python setup.py install".
 Now cd .. back into the folder you created at the started you need to clone https://github.com/nickwilliamsnewby/pureples.git cd into it run git checkout latests then again we run
 "python setup.py build", followed by "python setup.py install".